earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 ~~~

-Then in my chosen CI, when something is merged into my main branch, I just run `earthly +build --push` and `earthly +deploy` and my function will be updated.
+Then in my chosen CI, when something is merged into my main branch, I just run `earthly +build --push`, and `earthly +deploy`, and my function will be updated.

-And with that I have a container running in AWS, where I'm only billed for the milliseconds it runs, with a full – although simple – deployment pipeline.
+And with that, I have a container running in AWS, where I'm only billed for the milliseconds it runs, with a full – although simple – deployment pipeline.

 {% include cta/cta1.html %}